Alligator captured after man killed in Florida park

 “A disc is not worth it,” one man said.
 “You know?
 It’s not worth it.”

-Largo police have not released the name of the man who died Tuesday.
-Several people who were at the park, however, said he was well-known to the disc golf community.
+Largo police have not released the name of the man who died.
+Several people at the park said he was well-known to the disc golf community.

 There have been a number of alligator attacks and bite incidents in the area.
 A man was bitten in the face by an alligator at Taylor Park in 2020 when he went into a lake to retrieve his disc golf disc.